MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-entraid-via-ldap.md

    > * When logging in to LDAP with *LDP.exe*, the username is just the part before the @.
 For example, if the user is `alice@contoso.onmicrosoft.com`, the username for the *LDP.exe* bind action is `alice`.
 Also, leave *LDP.exe* running and logged in for use in subsequent steps.
    >

 In the section [Configure DNS zone for external access](/azure/active-directory-domain-services/tutorial-configure-ldaps#configure-dns-zone-for-external-access), note down the value for **Secure LDAP external IP address**.
-You'll use it later.
+You use it later.

-If the value of the **Secure LDAP external IP address** is not readily apparent, follow these steps to get the IP address.
+If the value of the **Secure LDAP external IP address** isn't readily apparent, follow these steps to get the IP address.

 1. In the portal, find the resource group that contains the Azure Entra Domain Services resource.
 1. In the list of resources, select the public IP resource for the Azure Entra Domain Services resource, as shown next.
 The public IP will likely start with `aads`.
    :::image type="content" source="media/migrate-weblogic-to-entraid-via-ldap/alternate-secure-ip-address-technique.png" alt-text="Browser showing how to select the public IP.":::
 1. The public IP is shown next to the label, **IP address**.

-Do not execute the steps in [Clean-up resources](/azure/active-directory-domain-services/tutorial-configure-ldaps#clean-up-resources) until instructed to do so in this guide.
+Don't execute the steps in [Clean-up resources](/azure/active-directory-domain-services/tutorial-configure-ldaps#clean-up-resources) until instructed to do so in this guide.

 With the above variations in mind, complete [Configure secure LDAP for an Azure Entra Domain Services managed domain](/azure/active-directory-domain-services/tutorial-configure-ldaps).
 We can now collect the values necessary to provide to the WLS Configuration.